 Best for: General crate training, home use, dogs who like to see their surroundings

-Our pick: MidWest iCrate Double Door -- includes a free divider panel, folds flat, and comes in every size from 18 to 54 inches.
+My pick: MidWest iCrate Double Door -- includes a free divider panel, folds flat, and comes in every size from 18 to 54 inches.
+What sealed it for me was how well the latches align even after six months of daily use.

 Plastic (Airline) Crates